Paint Color Review: Sherwin-Williams Alabaster 7008

 Is Alabaster a Good Trim Color?

 In many cases, yes!
 But it depends on what color you’re putting next to it.
-Because Alabaster is a higher chroma white (more colorful) than some other white paint colors, it may have a bit less flexibility (although I’d say it’s still pretty darn flexible).
+Because Alabaster is a higher chroma white (more colorful) than some other white paint colors, it has a bit less flexibility (although I’d say it’s still pretty darn flexible).
+Alabaster is especially beautiful on trim molding when paired with other warm paint colors (see below).

-Alabaster is especially beautiful on trim molding when paired with other warm paint colors.
-But if you’re looking for a low chroma (less vivid or colorless), clean white paint color that has more flexibility, Alabaster would not be my first recommendation.
-For a cleaner, lower chroma white paint color, take a look at Benjamin Moore Super White OC-152 or Behr Ultra Pure White.
+That said, if you’re looking for a clean (colorless) white trim paint that has lots of flexibility, Alabaster would not be my first recommendation.
+For a cleaner, yellow-less white paint color, take a look at Benjamin Moore Super White OC-152 or Behr Ultra Pure White.
+Sherwin-Williams Extra White SW7006 and Sherwin-Williams Pure White SW7005 are also cleaner, more flexible white trim paint options.

 Can I Pair Sherwin-Williams Alabaster with Another White Paint Color?
 Will It Look Yellow?